Title: Professor of Dance Office: 3738 Corbett Cntr Perform Arts Tel: 513-556-9594 Email: email@example.com

 Jiang Qi is an internationally renowned choreographer and master teacher.
 He received his early ballet training at the Beijing Dance Academy, and he later received his BFA and MFA from the University of Utah Department of Ballet.

-1978—joined the National Dance Theater of China and as a member of the first Chinese Arts Troup was invited to visit the U.S. to perform in the Chinese ballet Red Detachment of Women at Lincoln Center.
+1978—joined the NDT of China and was invited to visit the U.S. by President Carter to perform in the Chinese ballet Red Detachment of Women at Lincoln Center.

-1980—won second place in the First National Dance Competition of China, and First Place in Beijing Dance Competition.
-1984—featured in the music and dance movie The Song of Chinese Revolution; awarded the honor of Premier Artist of China by China’s Ministry of Culture.
+1980—won Second Place in the China Dance Competition, and First Place in Beijing Dance Competition.
+1984—featured in the musical movie The Song of Chinese Revolution; awarded the honor of Premier Artist of China by China’s Ministry of Culture.

-1985—danced and studied with the Joffrey Ballet Concert Group in New York and served as an apprentice with Twyla Tharp Dancers.
+1985—danced with the Joffrey Concert Group, and with Twyla Tharp Dancers.
 1986—joined Ballet West as a soloist under the direction of John Hart.

-1988—promoted to principal dancer of Ballet West, danced lead roles in ballets such as La Bayadere, Coppelia, Romeo and Juliet, The Dream, The Nutcracker, Cinderella and Giselle as well as in the works by George Balanchine, Frederick Ashton, Antony Tudor, Val Caniparoli and many others.
+1988—promoted to principal dancer of Ballet West, danced lead roles in ballets such as La Bayadere, Coppelia, Romeo and Juliet, The Dream, Nutcracker, Cinderella and Giselle as well as in the works by Balanchine, Ashton, Tudor, Caniparoli and many others.
 2000—appointed to ballet master of Ballet West by Artistic Director Jonas Kage.

-2001—joined CCM's Dance Division as assistent professor and served as a panalist for the National Endowment for the Arts in 2002.
-2005—promoted to associate professor with tenure; became the artistic director of Dance China New York; received an award for Artistic Excellence in Choreography Project from The National Endowment For The Arts 2006-10.
+2001—joined CCM's Dance Division as assistent professor and served as a panalist for the National Endowment for the Arts.
+2005—promoted to associate professor with tenure; became the artistic director of Dance China NY; received awards for Artistic Excellence in Choreography Project from The National Endowment For The Arts 2006-10.

-Professor Jiang Qi's choreographing and staging with CCM Dance includes full length productions of Swan Lake and Giselle, as well as original works.
-As a guest choreographer Jiang choreographed for Guangzhou Ballet of China, Lanzhou Ballet of China, Utah Reginal Ballet, Toshiko Sato Ballet of Japan, Beijing Dance Academy, Shanghai Dance Academy, Joffrey Ballet School and Taipei National University Shool of Dance.
+Jiang Qi's choreographing and staging with CCM includes full length productions as well as one act ballets.
+As a guest choreographer Jiang choreographed for Ballet West, Guangzhou Ballet, Lanzhou Ballet, Utah Reginal Ballet, Toshiko Sato Ballet, Beijing Dance Academy, Shanghai Dance Academy, Joffrey Ballet School, Taipei University of Arts, etc.

 BFA and MFA, University of Utah , Salt Lake City, UT.